Collect Input action

 For more information about how to configure the Collect Input action for various use cases, see Collect Input action examples.

 - In call flows, you can use "*" and "#" as terminating characters.
+If you use these characters, the opposite of the two causes the action to take a failure path.

 - When the call flow executes a Collect Input action, global menu DTMF and speech recognition processing are disabled.